koren4ik/BeamNG-adas/README.md

   re-calibration via `camera_test.py` + `calibrate.py`.
 - The pipeline assumes road markings are present and reasonably visible.
   Faded paint, shadows or wet asphalt would degrade detection — not tested.
-- Tested only on prograde, paved roads.
+- Tested only on properly marked, paved roads.
 Off-road / gravel / unmarked roads are out of scope.
 - v1.0 disables the radar via a workaround (`dir=(0,0,1)`).
 ACC/AEB states exist
   in code and are tested by unit tests, but won't trigger in practice until v1.1